Do I Qualify for Expungement?

-Eligibility Requirements for Expungement or Sealing
+Basic Eligibility Criteria for Expungement

 • No Prior Expungement or Sealing: You have never had a criminal record sealed or expunged before in Florida (with limited exceptions for juveniles).

-• Case Outcome Must Qualify: The charges must have been:
+• Case Outcome Must Qualify: The charges must have been: Dismissed; Dropped (nolle prosequi); Acquitted (found not guilty); Or never formally filed.

 • No Prior Criminal Convictions: You cannot have been adjudicated guilty (convicted) of any criminal offense in Florida or any other state.